THE NATIONAL QUANTUM COORDINATION OFFICE

 Dr. Tanner Crowder

-Tanner Crowder is a Policy Analyst in the National Quantum Coordination Office at the White House Office of Science and Technology Policy where he works on infrastructure investments for quantum information science and technology.
+Tanner Crowder is a Senior Policy Advisor in the National Quantum Coordination Office at the White House Office of Science and Technology Policy where he leads activities around the economic and national security implications of QIS and access to quantum-related research and development, as well as industrial engagement.
 He is currently on detail from the Naval Research Laboratory, where he is a Research Mathematician with expertise in QIS and has served as PI on several QIS projects addressing challenges in error characterization and correction and performance analysis of quantum information processing systems.
 Tanner earned a B.S. in Mathematics and Physics from The College of William and Mary in 2008 and a Ph.D. in Mathematics from Howard University in 2013.

 Quantum Liaison for the NQCO

-Tom Wong is the Quantum Liaison for the National Quantum Coordination Office at the White House Office of Science and Technology Policy, where he works on workforce and outreach activities in support of the National Quantum Initiative and serves as the Department of Energy’s Designated Federal Officer for the National Quantum Initiative Advisory Committee.
-He is currently on detail from the Department of Energy, where he is a Program Manager in QIS in the Office of Science’s Advanced Scientific Computing Research program.
-Tom is on sabbatical from Creighton University, where he is an assistant professor of physics, and his research is focused on quantum algorithms, especially those involving quantum versions of random walks.
+Tom Wong is a Consultant for the National Quantum Coordination Office at the White House Office of Science and Technology Policy.
+Before this, he was the Quantum Liaison for nearly two years, and he coordinated workforce and outreach activities and international cooperation efforts in support of the National Quantum Initiative; served as the Designated Federal Officer for the National Quantum Initiative Advisory Committee; and served on detail from the Department of Energy, where he was a Program Manager in the Office of Science’s Advanced Scientific Computing Research program.
+Tom is an Associate Professor of Physics at Creighton University, and his research is focused on quantum algorithms, especially those involving quantum versions of random walks.
 Tom graduated from Santa Clara University, triple majoring in physics, computer science, and mathematics while minoring in urban education.
 Afterward, he served as an inner city high school teacher.
 Then, he earned a PhD in physics from the University of California, San Diego, followed by two postdocs in computer science at the University of Latvia and the University of Texas at Austin.

 ↑ Top